Introduction to Patterns of Power

 There are other key concepts underpinning the analysis:

 ● Disagreement is inevitable.
 People will always have different views.
-The need for negotiation and compromise is unavoidable.
+Negotiation and compromise are essential.

 ● Continual change must be assumed.
-The rate of change of economic factors, and cultural change, has accelerated dramatically with faster communications and movements of population.
+The rate of change, of economic factors and cultural diversity, has accelerated dramatically with faster communications and movements of population.

 ● There is a tension between a desire for autonomy and the need to harness the benefits of cooperation.
 This affects the subsidiarity of power: whether decisions should be local, regional, national, or international.